USGS-R/training-curriculum/content/usgs-packages/geoknife_Discovery.md

 ### Datasets not in GDP

-Any dataset available online that follows OPeNDAP protocol can be used with `geoknife`.
+Any gridded dataset available online that follows OPeNDAP protocol and some additional conventions can be used with `geoknife`.
 These datasets can be found through web searches or other catalogs and require finding out the OPeNDAP endpoint (URL) for the dataset.
 This url is used as the input to the argument `url` in `webdata`.
+Please see the [Custom Dataset Use Guidelines documentation](https://my.usgs.gov/confluence/display/GeoDataPortal/Custom+Dataset+Use+Guidlines) for more information about compatibility, or contact the GDP development team (<gdp@usgs.gov>).

 We searched [NOAA's OPenDAP data catalog](https://opendap.co-ops.nos.noaa.gov/) and found this data from the Center for Operational Oceanographic Products and Services THREDDS server.
 It includes forecasts for water levels, water currents, water temperatures, and salinity levels for Delaware Bay.
 Since it is forecast data, the times associated with the data will change.
 To create a webdata object from this dataset, just use the OPeNDAP url.
 Then query variables and time as we did before.